Warden, Washington: History

 In regards to the history of the present-day Hispanic populace, some of the families can trace their heritage back to the days of the earliest Spanish contact in the area.
 This first group predates the influx of Bessarabian German settlers by decades.
 A large number of Hispanics came to work in the fields that opened to more diverse agriculture after the federal Columbia Basin Project brought irrigation to the area.
 This second group of Hispanics came up from Texas, but they had roots in the villages around the city of Monterey, Mexico.
 They claim a distinct Tejano culture and have been in the US for generations already.
 The third group are the most recent arrivals that seem to come mostly from the West Mexican States of Jalisco, Sinaloa, and Sonora.
 They have a culture that is distinct from the Tejanos in many regards, including language, music, and food.
 Many in this third group still may speak only Spanish; whereas the other groups may be bilingual or speak only English already.

 The Town of Warden was officially incorporated June 28, 1910.
 By 1917 the population of Warden reached 300.
 Electricity arrived in 1939, but the town's population declined through World War II.

 In 1945 the beginning of the Columbia Basin Project would bring irrigation water from Grand Coulee Dam to irrigate over 530000 acre of arid but fertile soil.
 In 1948 the federal government started selling government-owned farm units on the Columbia Basin Project to qualified applicants with preference to veterans.
 By 1954 the East Low Canal was finished.
-As a result of the project, the population of Warden grew from 322 in 1950 to 949 in 1960 to 1,639 in 1990 and has continued to grow to the current population of about 2,600.
+As a result of the project, the population of Warden grew from 322 in 1950 to 949 in 1960 to 1,639 in 1990 and has continued to grow into the 2010s, to a population of around 2,600.